-The objective of the BDC Molecular Biology Core Laboratory is to facilitate and promote the application of contemporary molecular biological techniques to existing endocrinology and diabetes research programs at University of Colorado Denver and its affiliated institutions.
-Diabetes researchers in our Research Base come from diverse clinical and scientific backgrounds including immunology, epidemiology, genetics, surgery, developmental biology, biochemistry, cellular biology, and molecular biology.
+The objective of the BDC Molecular Biology Core Laboratory is to facilitate and promote the application of contemporary molecular biological techniques to existing research programs at University of Colorado Anschutz Medical Campus, its affiliated institutions and outside entities.
+Investigators in our Research Base come from diverse clinical and scientific backgrounds including immunology, epidemiology, genetics, surgery, developmental biology, biochemistry, cellular biology, and molecular biology.
 The Core provides researchers with up-to-date and innovative molecular biology techniques which include:

 Barbara Davis Center